hhamud/noir-mode/README.md

 ## Usage

 Once `noir-mode.el` is installed, it will automatically be enabled when you open a `.nr` file.
-The major mode will provide syntax highlighting and indentation support for editing Noir code.
+The major mode will provide syntax highlighting for editing Noir code.

 ## Keybindings